joelcelen/desk-buddy/README.md

    - Requirements
 - Contributing to README page
 - Working on the CI/CD and pipeline of the project's git.
-   - The pipeline implementation unfortunately did not work as intended, even after extensive testing and             troubleshooting.
+   - The pipeline implementation encountered a substantial amount of hurdles before it was able to run.
+It now runs as  it should.

 ### [Ahmad Haj Ahmad](https://git.chalmers.se/haja)